Logan-Hansen/PokemonCrystal/README.md

 - [ ] Rematch parties for Gym Leaders + Elite 4 after beating Red
 - [ ] Updated movesets for Pokemon
 - [ ] Base stat changes to rebalance and increase usability
+- [X] Added back in some of the japanese release trainer sprites
+- [ ] Make trainers with multiple sprite options

 ## See also